yuyang339/cs140e-21spr/labs/10-process/README.md

       then do an `stm`.)
 The way you do this should allow a single special load at the end of the handler so you can resume execution.

+      You should push the registers from highest to lowest offset.
+So, `r0` at offset 0, `r1` at offset 4, r15 (the pc) at offset 60, and the `spsr` at offset 64.
+The base of this array should be passed to the handler.
+Note: stack goes down and arrays go up so you'll likely have to subtract before storing on the stack.

       Your hashes should match everyone else.
 I'll add more tests.

       NOTE: we do not want the value of any exception shadow register, we want the actual user value, so you'll have to figure out how to get that with a store.
+Some hints are given below.

       If you are getting differences: make sure you clear *all* registers besides `r0` and `r1` and the `pc` --- you should clear the `cpsr`